Where To Fly RC Airplanes: Finding Safe & Legal Flying Sites

 Club, Private Land or Public Area?

-It could be that you have an rc flying club close to where you live - use the rc airplane club directory in this website to see if there's one within a convenient distance from home.
+It could be that you have an organized rc flying club close to where you live - use the rc airplane club directory on this website to see if there's one within a convenient distance from home.

-If there's a club nearby but you don't want to join, it's a very good idea to pop along to their field one weekend and talk to the members about flying in the area.
+If there's a club nearby but you don't want to join, it's still a very good idea to pop along to their field one weekend and talk to the members about flying in the surrounding area.
 Frequency interference is a very serious issue and can't be ignored if there's potential for conflict.

 Strike a Deal on Private Land